YouNow/younow.github.io/policy/en/privacy.md

 **WHO WE ARE AND GETTING IN TOUCH**

-YouNow, Inc.'s head office is located at 245 5th Avenue New York, NY 10016, USA.
+YouNow, Inc.'s head office is located at New York, NY, USA.
 Any questions or inquiries relating to privacy or data protection should be directed to our Data Protection Officer at [privacy@younow.com](mailto:privacy@younow.com).
 EU residents may also exercise their data subject rights such as the right of access or erasure by contacting our Data Protection Officer.

 **PRIVACY COMPLIANCE**